 - Explaining the different types of bankruptcy available, such as Chapter 7 and Chapter 13

-- Helping you determine the right chapter to file based on your specific needs
+- Helping you determine the right Chapter to file for based on your specific needs

 - Discussing the different types of debt to determine if your debt is dischargeable

-- Providing insight on the types of property that may be exempt in your case, such as your home or your vehicle
+- Providing insight into the types of property that may be exempt in your case, such as your home or your vehicle

-- Ensuring you complete all paperwork accurately to prevent possible delays
+- Ensuring you complete all paperwork accurately to prevent delays

 - Determining filing-related tax considerations